oracle-samples/oracle-db-examples/machine-learning/notebooks/python/README.md

 This current folder contains the examples based on Oracle Machine Learning for Python (OML4Py), from data preparation and transformation, to the machine learning algorithms and scoring.

-The specific denomination "AskTOM_OML_Office_Hours" in the name of the file indicates that the Notebook was presented at one of the previous sessions of the [AskTOM Oracle Machine Learning Office Hours](https://asktom.oracle.com/pls/apex/asktom.search?oh=6801#sessions).
+The specific denomination "OfficeHours_" in the name of the file indicates that the Notebook was presented at one of the previous sessions of the [AskTOM Oracle Machine Learning Office Hours](https://asktom.oracle.com/pls/apex/asktom.search?oh=6801#sessions).

  See [Introducing Oracle Machine Learning Notebooks for the Oracle Autonomous Data Warehouse](https://blogs.oracle.com/datamining/introducing-oracle-machine-learning-sql-notebooks-for-the-oracle-autonomous-data-warehouse-cloud) blog post for more information.